daniarthurwidodo/app-saw-nextjs-rajiman/README.md

-# Claude Code - School Management System
+# Qwen Code - School Management System

 A comprehensive school management and decision support system built with Next.js 15, TypeScript, and MySQL.